Arsenal midfielder Partey taken off with injury in first half of Tottenham clash | Goal.com

 He walked over to the touchline during the build-up to Harry Kane's goal that put Spurs 2-0 up and was replaced by Dani Ceballos immediately after and just seconds before half-time.

-Partey had been out of action since he was taken off during the break in his side's 3-0 defeat at home to Aston Villa on November 8 and subsequently missed the Premier League matches against Leeds and Wolves as well as the European encounters against Molde and Rapid Vienna.
+Partey had been out of action since he was taken off in his side's 3-0 defeat at home to Aston Villa on November 8 and subsequently missed Premier League matches against Leeds and Wolves as well as the Europa League encounters against Molde and Rapid Vienna.

-Ahead of the game on Sunday, Arteta was asked about the 27-year-old's inclusion in the first team.
+Ahead of the game on Sunday, Arteta was asked about the 27-year-old's inclusion in his starting XI.

 Arsenal fell behind just 13 minutes into the match at Tottenham Hotspur Stadium.
 Son Heung-min led Spurs' charge forward, combining with striker Kane before lashing past Bernd Leno from outside the box.